mratsim/constantine/README.md

 - formal proofs of correctness are produced
 - formal verification of constant-time implementation is possible

-Defense against common attack vectors are provided on a best effort basis attackers may go to great lengths to retrieve secret data including:
+Defense against common attack vectors are provided on a best effort basis.

+Attackers may go to great lengths to retrieve secret data including:
 - Timing the time taken to multiply on an elliptic curve
 - Analysing the power usage of embedded devices
 - Detecting cache misses when using lookup tables